monry/SignalHandler/Assets/README.md

 ```

 This will generate cpp code for the SignalHandler class that uses the FooSignal and BarSignal types as type arguments.

+This method does not need to be actually invoked.